alexandermoralesp/alexandermoralesp/README.md

 I'm currently a Computer Science Student at 📚 [University of Engineering and Technology, Peru](https://www.uci.edu/)

-My personal interest are: Artificial Intelligence 🤖, Software Development 🔨 and Quantum Information 💻
+My personal interests are: Artificial Intelligence 🤖, Software Development 🔨 and Quantum Information 💻

 This is CS profile, that covers all projects and topics that I've been development as a student.
 If you want to visit my main projects, please visit [my GitHub](http://github.com/moralespanitz).